alexhwilliams/blog.teddyhyde.com/_posts/2013-11-04-a-better-way-to-test-android-applications-using-calabash.md

     calabash-android run ./build/apk/TeddyHyde-debug-unaligned.apk

-If you have a directory called features, `calabash-android run` will run those features, using the steps defined in the step_definitions directory inside that directory.
+If you have a directory called features which contains the features files described above, `calabash-android run` will run those features, using the steps defined in the step_definitions directory inside that directory.

 One thing missing for me in the documentation was "How do I figure out the step definitions without reading lots